-- Consultation
+- Consultation.

-- Participation and empowerment
+- Participation and empowerment.

-- · Service pledges
+- Service pledges & service standards.

-- Service standards

-The Council has a robust consultation protocol: Our Approach to Preparing for Consultation (Sept 17).
-This affirms the Councils commitment to listening and responding to the residents and businesses of Walsall to inform decision making processes, providing vital service information, and collecting feedback.
+The Council developed its consultation protocol: Our Approach to Preparing for Consultation (Sept 17).
+This affirmed the Councils commitment to listening and responding to the residents and businesses of Walsall to inform decision making processes, providing vital service information, and collecting feedback.

-The Roads, street lighting and parking website is the primary interface for stakeholders to find out about, and contribute to, Council services.
+The Roads, parking and travel website is the primary interface for stakeholders to find out about, and contribute to, Council services.
 It provides multiple links to top level folders including:

-- Cycling
+- Cycling.

-- Highway investment, highway maintenance and pothole reporting
+- Highway investment, highway maintenance and pothole reporting.

-- Parking
+- Parking.

-- Public Rights of Way
+- Public Rights of Way.

-- Public transport and red routes
+- Public transport and red routes.

-- Road safety
+- Road safety.

-Version 1.1.3 Updated April 2022 Further information and supporting guidance is available through sub-links for a range of service matters, including:
+Further information and guidance is available through sub-links for a range of service matters, including: